Saturday, October 12, 2024

 Both beef stew and beef bourguignon are classic French dishes that are perfect for a cozy night in.
 While they may seem similar, there are some key differences between the two.
 Beef stew is typically made with cheaper cuts of beef and is cooked on the stovetop, while beef bourguignon is made with higher quality beef and is baked in the oven with red wine and bacon.
 Regardless of which one you choose to make, both dishes are hearty, flavorful, and sure to impress your dinner guests.

-See also How Long Does Beef Stew Last In The Freezer
+See also How To Thicken My Beef Stew

 Regional variations of beef stew and beef bourguignon